CherryFloors/jellyfin-plugin-cinemamode/README.md

 ### Pre-Rolls

-Jellyfin does not manage this type of content out of the box so the plugin creates a ‘Pre-Roll’ channel to organize them.
+Jellyfin does not manage this type of content out of the box so the plugin creates a 'Pre-Roll' channel to organize them.
 A channel was chosen primarily for its ability to be hidden from non-admin users.
 The channel has two sub folders, 'Trailer Pre-Rolls' and 'Feature Pre-Rolls'.
+'Trailer Pre-Rolls' are videos meant to play prior to a block of trailers (think "Now playing on Jellyfin...").
+'Feature Pre-Rolls' are videos meant to play prior to the feature presentation (think "Now your feature presentation...").
 Media locations for these folders are controlled in the plugins configuration page.

 Some important points about Pre-Rolls:
 1. All content in the channel is given the same rating so don't add content not suitable for all users.